 **The rate threshold is the point at which the marginal estate tax rate kicks in.

 Overall West Virginia Tax Picture

 West Virginia is fairly tax-friendly for retirees.
 It partially taxes Social Security benefits, withdrawals from retirement accounts and income from public and private pensions.
-West Virginia taxes Social Security benefits if half of your Social Security income and all of your other income add up to more than $25,000 ($32,000 for joint filers).
-The state taxes other forms of retirement income, but offers an $8,000 deduction.
-There’s an additional $2,000 deduction specifically for taxpayers with government pensions.
+For tax year 2021, taxpayers can exclude 65% of their federally taxed Social Security benefits on their state tax return if their federal AGI is below $50,000 (single filers) or $100,000 (joint filers).
+As of 2022, all Social Security will be tax-exempt.
+Seniors in West Virginia can deduct up to $8,000 in other retirement income.
 West Virginia’s income tax rate ranges between 3% and 6.50%.